rap-rep/dominion-simulator/README.md

 Dominion simulator project that does a few things now.
 More documentation and links to project tracking to come.

-Backend is express/node, frontend is vanilla javascript (sorry, I was just playing around with this at first!).
+Backend is express/node TypeScript, frontend is vanilla javascript (sorry, I was just playing around with this at first!).

 ## Local & Integration Scripts